gonzalohooh/AI-Toolbox/README.md

 - **computer_vision**: Contains notebooks related to computer vision tasks such as image classification, object detection, and image generation.
 - **natural_language_processing**: Contains notebooks related to NLP tasks such as text classification, sentiment analysis, and language modeling.
 - **signal_processing**: Contains notebooks related to signal processing tasks such as time-series analysis and speech recognition.
+- **bioinformatics**: Contains notebooks related to bioinformatics tasks such as genomic data analysis, protein structure prediction, and biomedical data analysis.

 ## Notebooks